Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 Since the invite transport is being redesigned, we're including two more changes to this RFC.
 First, we need to add a reason for an attempt being cancelled by a peer.
 This is useful for the front-end application to properly communicate to the user what actually happened.
 This reason did not exist in v2 and has to be added in v3.
 More precisely, we can notice that the semantics of "attempts" is absent from the v2, even though the process of creating a secure channel between peers can still be cancelled and/or reset.
 Without dedicated semantics, it is hard to properly manage edge cases such as two devices for the same user trying to create a secure channel at the same time.
 For this reason, a new attempt semantics is defined here such that each attempt is properly identified and dealt with separately.

 The second change is related to the concept of greeters.
 In Parsec v2, only the administrator that created an invitation is able to greet the invited user.
 This is something we want to change to open the way to easier invitations, where any administrator can greet a user that has been invited.
 This may be configurable of course, but the transport should allow for multiple greeters per invitation.
-Note that this is already the case for shamir invitations, where the greeters are the shamir recipients.
-For this reason, the new design can draw inspiration from what was done during the shamir implementation.
+Note that this is already the case for Shamir invitations, where the greeters are the Shamir recipients.
+For this reason, the new design can draw inspiration from what was done during the Shamir implementation.
 More precisely, each invitation will have its corresponding set of greeters which is different for each invitation type:
 - for user invitation, this would be the administrators
 - for device invitation, this would be the user alone
-- for shamir invitation, this would be the shamir recipients
+- for Shamir invitation, this would be the Shamir recipients

 > [!NOTE]
-> This set may evolve over time as users can be revoked and user profiles can change.
+> This set may change during the lifetime of a given invitation.
+This specifically affects Shamir invitations (where recipients can get revoked) and user invitations (where users can loose their administrator profile).

 ## Goals and Non-Goals